 Healthy aging and longevity*

-With sesamin (from sesame seed extracts) in supporting cognitive function and recovery from mental fatigue
+Sesamin (from sesame seed extracts) in supporting maintenance of cognitive function and recovery from mental fatigue

 B. Grimmig, S.-H. Kim, K. Nash, P.C.
 Bickford, R. Douglas Shytle, Geroscience 39 (2017) 19–32.